Homeostasis and Volatility

 Obligatory disclaimer: all opinions are mine and not of my employer

-Homeostasis is a strategy that works well as long as the variation doesn’t exceed the system’s capacity.
+Homeostasis is a strategy that works well as long as the volatility doesn’t exceed the system’s response capacity.
 This capacity is typically designed or evolved (in Nature) in response to some historical range of experience.
-Levees might be designed to withstand a hundred year flood; supply chains develop enough of a buffer to smooth over monthly fluctuations in supply and demand.
-However, homeostasis has its limits.
+Levees might be designed to withstand a hundred year flood; supply chains build stockpiles to buffer monthly fluctuations in supply and demand.
+But what happens when a system’s response capacity is overwhelmed?

-In this essay, I’ll talk about some of Nature’s homeostatic systems and the parallels in humanity’s response to COVID-19.
+In this essay, I’ll talk about some of Nature’s homeostatic systems, response to extinction-level events, and the parallels in humanity’s response to COVID-19.
+Understanding these natural adaptation strategies will help us better respond to future crises.

 Trees and Climatological Homeostasis